dzlatic/CatalogApp/README.md

 | static/favicon.ico | Web app icon, required by browsers |

-## Files nessesary bit not included in Git repository (transfer to server done using scp)
+## Files nessesary bit not included in Git repository
+(transfer to server was done using scp, as best practice for sensitive data)

 | File | Comment |
 | ------ | ------ |